 In January, Brussels usually receives more rain than London.
 Brussels gets 67 mm (2.6 in) of rain, while London receives 52 mm (2 in) of rain each month for the winter.

 Both the UK and Belgium during the spring are popular places to visit.
 The spring months attract visitors to Belgium because of the natural beauty.
 Furthermore, the beaches and the natural beauty are the main draw to the UK this time of year.

 In April, Brussels is generally around the same temperature as London.
-Temperatures in Brussels average around 10°C (49°F), and London stays around 9°C (48°F).
+Daily temperatures in Brussels average around 10°C (49°F), and London fluctuates around 9°C (48°F).